babadue/AI-Translator-Grammar/ChatGPT-3.5 The Chicken.md

 ## Description

-    Can I 革命 the chicken?
+    Can I manage to 革命 the chicken?

 ## Purposes

-    To find out if I can 革命 the chicken!
+    To find out if I can manage to 革命 the chicken!

-## Experimentation Description:
+## Experimentation and Results:

 Scenarios with 3 special prompts: